First Impressions / Unboxing Dr. Dabber Boost

 Cleaning the Boost is probably one of the easier aspects.
 All the parts of the rig that come in contact with the dab vapor can be removed for cleaning.
 I recommend getting a small glass dish or Tupperware and filling it with isopropyl alcohol or your favorite cleaner.
 Then remove the bubbler from your Boost and empty the water.
 This is done by blowing the water out of the bottom of the bubbler.
 Once empty place the bubbler inside the solution.
 Then you can also soak the nail head, remove the nailhead by turning counterclockwise from the base.
 You can also soak the tool and carb cap.
 Let these items soak overnight before removing from the solution, rinse, then let dry before reinstalling.
 The only other thing you’ll need to do is wipe down the ceramic base plate around the nail and heating element.
 Wipe with a rag lightly soaked in alcohol or cleaner.

 The Dr. Dabber Boost is a welcome change of pace from your normal wax pen experience.
 No longer are you stuck between a vape pen and a dab rig, there is now a hybrid solution that will allow you to take good rig style dab hits on the go.
 The device is easy to clean, durable in its base materials, and simple to use.
 There is room for improvements as will any product but I’m excited to see what else the guys at Dr. Dabber will bring us.
+If you are looking to save even more money on your purchase, check out this site full of Dr Dabber Discount codes!

 What are your thoughts?